 - Discount eligibility and size varies depending on your place of residence

-Farmers offers a broad range of insurance products and other ways to save on car insurance premiums.
+Farmers offers a broad range of insurance products and ways to save on car insurance premiums.
+While the company does not offer a larger selection of discounts than other insurers, it does offer two discounts not all car insurance providers carry.

-For starters, those who offer essential services — such as doctors, nurses, firefighters, teachers and police officers — are eligible for a premium reduction.
+For starters, essential workers — such as doctors, nurses, firefighters, teachers and police officers — are eligible for a premium reduction, a benefit few insurers provide.

-Farmers also provides multiple car and home insurance discounts for honorably discharged military members, veterans and active duty service members.
+Farmers also provides multiple car and home insurance discounts for veterans, active duty service members, and honorably discharged military members.

 Farmers standard coverage options include liability, property damage, collision, comprehensive coverage, uninsured/underinsured motorist, medical payments and personal injury protection.
 Additional coverage types include rideshare, loss of use, rental reimbursement and roadside assistance.
 Owners and collectors of classic vehicles will also appreciate Farmers' coverage of up to $750 on spare parts.